Spotlight Q&A with Iaroslav Kalinin, CEO, INFOZAHYST

 JED: How has INFOZAHYST evolved over the past several years?

-Kalinin: From the very beginning, INFOZAHYST was established as a company built on the synergy of advanced technologies and the scientific expertise of highly qualified specialists.
+Kalinin: From the very beginning, INFOZAHYST was established as a technological company.
 Even in the early years, our portfolio included data-analytics software, cybersecurity systems, and turnkey solutions for both civilian and dual-use applications.

 After the annexation of Crimea and the start of the war in Donbas in 2014, we shifted our focus toward developing our own COMINT, ELINT and DF systems for the Armed Forces.